SP-VIO: Robust and Efficient Filter-Based Visual Inertial Odometry with State Transformation Model and Pose-Only Visual Description: Experimental Evaluation

 To make the experiment more convincing, the public datasets adopt EuRoC \cite{WOS:000382981300001} and TUM-VI\cite{8593419}, in which both SOTA algorithms have relevant test results on official documentation.
 Notably, since only the room sequence provides the ground truth of the full trajectory in Tum-VI, so it is chosen for evaluation.

 As shown in \figref{fig:Overview2}, SP-VIO demonstrated better localization performance, significantly outperforming the comparative SOTA algorithms on both EuRoC and TUM-VI.
-Meanwhile, the calculation efficiency evaluation in \figref{fig:Overview3} shows that the running time of SP-VIO is roughly the same as that of OpenVINS, but much shorter than that of VINS-Mono, which maintains good real-time performance.
+Meanwhile, the calculation efficiency evaluation in \figref{fig:Overview3} and \tabref{tab:Runtime Evaluation on EuRoC} show that the running time of SP-VIO is roughly the same as that of OpenVINS, but much shorter than that of VINS-Mono, which maintains good real-time performance.

 For a more intuitive comparison of localization accuracy, we show partial experimental results such as 'MH\_04\_difficult', 'V1\_03\_difficult', and 'Room3\_512\_16' in \figref{fig:Partial result trajectories in public datasets2}, where the result trajectory is aligned with the ground truth by evo\cite{WOS:000458872706092}.
 Compared with OpenVINS and VINS-Mono, the trajectory produced by SP-VIO demonstrates a closer endpoint and better consistency with the ground truth.